16 Dec

 Car Expenses you can claim when running a Business

-Startup owners need to save as much money as they can, either by employing cost-cutting practices, pursuing downsizing or claiming tax reliefs, right from the start in order to compete with competitors and survive.
-Generally, startups look to their tax accountants to employ smart tax and cost-cutting strategies, but you can do it by yourself as well if you research a bit.
-We discuss one such strategy in this article of claiming car expenses.
+Startup owners need to save as much money as they can, either by employing cost-cutting practices, pursuing downsizing or claiming tax reliefs right from the start in order to compete with competitors and survive.
+Generally, startups look to tax for their accountants to employ smart tax and cost-cutting strategies, but you can do it by yourself as well if you research a bit.
+We discuss one such strategy in this article claiming car expenses.

-One example of such tax breaks is the relief you can claim on expenses incurred on the fuel for using vehicles for business purposes.
+One example of such tax breaks is the relief you can claim on expenses incurred on fuel for using vehicles for business purposes.
 If you are using your automobile for any job-related purpose, then you are allowed to claim the motor expenses cost to run the car as a business expense.
-What if you are using the vehicle for personal and business reasons both?
+What if you are using the vehicle for personal and business reasons?
 The process can become somewhat tricky and misleading.
-Therefore for this very purpose, this article will provide you with the perfect guideline on what vehicle expenses are you allowed to claim?
+Therefore, for this very purpose, this article will provide you with the perfect guideline on what vehicle expenses you are allowed to claim.
 In order to reduce your taxes, there are other business-related expenses other than the vehicle costs that you can claim.

 What do you need to know about business expenses?